HenryMehta/hexia-blog/README.rst

 5. Run `python manage.py migrate` to create the polls models.

-6. Start the development server and visit http://127.0.0.1:8000/admin/ to create a Category (you'll need the Admin app enabled).
+6. Start the development server and visit http://127.0.0.1:8000/admin/ to create a Tag (you'll need the Admin app enabled).

-7. There are 3 URLs provide.
+7. There are 3 URLs provided.

    <a href="{% url 'blog:blog-detail' object.slug %}">Blog Detail</a> will provide the detail of a specific blog.
    Template: blog/blog_detail.html

    <a href="{% url 'blog:blog-list' %}">Blog List</a> will list all blogs.
    Template: blog/blog_list.html

    There is a special case of list where 'tag' and/or 'search_string' get be set.
 When set, only blogs matching these criteria will be returned.
 See blog/blog_list.html to see it implemented.

    <a href="{% url 'blog:blog-create' %}">Blog Create</a> will allow you to create a new blog (or you can via admin)
    Template: blog/blog_form.html

-   When using this you must set the blog auther to the user who it is associated with.
+   When using create you must set the blog auther to the user who it is associated with.

 8. Visit http://127.0.0.1:8000/.